 Subsequent to his late ’60s post-bop and modal beginnings, Roy Ayers went on to become one of the pioneers of jazz-funk, a key figure in the acid jazz movement, and has been dubbed “The Godfather of Neo Soul”.
 He is still performing today, age 78.

 After his three albums for Blue Note, Jack Wilson rather faded from view.
 Accompanist to singer Esther Phillips for almost ten years, Wilson subsequently found work as sideman and live club and restaurant pianist, recording occasionally for the Discovery label, making his last recording in 1993.
 He passed away in 2007, age 71.

-The tunes on Ramblin’ are all covers, on to which Wilson and Ayres paint their own style, not a karaoke-cover, but a reworking into a West Coast 1966 vibe.
+The tunes on Ramblin’ are all covers, on to which Wilson and Ayers paint their own style, not a karaoke-cover, but a reworking into a West Coast 1966 vibe.